Takao-Inoue/Hello-GitHub/README.md

 For a full list of available emoji and codes, check out [emoji-cheat-sheet.com](http://www.webpagefx.com/tools/emoji-cheat-sheet/).

 So many emojis there!
-Wow!
+Wow! :tada:

 ```
 (The above source)